xieyuheng/inner/papers/publish/boundaries-as-types.md

 We do this by giving the the boundary of the cell `A` a spherical coordinate space -- endpoint, polygon, polyhedron, ...

+- If we always use boundary of cubes as the spherical coordinate space, we get cubical type theory.

 A spherical coordinate space is a special cell-complex, thus we need to design how to define continuous map between two cell-complexes.